-Simple Vegan Macrobiotic Meals And Recipes: Oat Millet Porridge, Miso Soup+
+Simple Macrobiotic Meals: Oat Millet Porridge, Miso Soup, Brown Rice & Peanuts Recipes

 And yes, spices were minimized because over consumption of spicy spices can either burn out your yin fluids, or lead to imbalanced cravings and symptoms.
 It's all about knowing which spices to use, and when, such as for improving digestion.
 All that aside, this post is to show that a macrobiotic diet can be as varied ~ and simple ~ as any other plant-based or omnivorous diet, depending upon one's needs, and motivation.